imalikov/pine_script_docs/source/faq/Visuals.rst

 -----------------------------------------------

 The easiest way is to manage an array containing the ids of the labels or lines.
-We will manage the array in such a way that it emulates a queue, i.e., new ids come in from the end and each time a new id comes in, we remove one from the beginning of the array, which contains the oldest id.
+We will manage the array in such a way that it emulates a queue, i.e., new ids come in from the end, and each time a new id comes in; we remove one from the beginning of the array, which contains the oldest id.
-The technique is explained in the Pine Script™ User Manual’s `page on arrays <https://www.tradingview.com/pine-script-docs/en/v5/language/Arrays.html#using-an-array-as-a-queue>`__, but we will use a function which allows us to save lines:
+The technique is explained in the Pine Script™ User Manual’s `page on arrays <https://www.tradingview.com/pine-script-docs/en/v5/language/Arrays.html#using-an-array-as-a-queue>`__, but we will use a function that allows us to save lines:

 ::